Nick Heyward: Solo career

 Heyward's solo career began in March 1983 with the single "Whistle Down the Wind", which reached No. 13 on the UK Singles Chart.
 Two further top 20 hits followed: "Take That Situation" (No. 11) and "Blue Hat for a Blue Day" (No. 14).
 His debut solo album, North of a Miracle, was released in October 1983 and peaked at No. 10 in the UK.
 The successive non-album singles, "Love All Day" and "Warning Sign" both went top 40 although a subsequent single "Laura" failed to do so.

 Postcards from Home, Heyward's second solo album, was released in 1986, and featured the singles "Over the Weekend" and "Goodbye Yesterday".
 By 1988, he had moved to Warner Bros.
 Records and released his third album, I Love You Avenue, which included the single "You're My World".

 Heyward's 1993 album, From Monday to Sunday, on Epic Records, featured a more classic rock style, and brought him his first hits of the 1990s.
 The first single, "Kite", reached No. 44 on the UK Singles Chart and No. 4 on Billboards Hot Modern Rock Tracks chart.

 In 1995, Heyward released his second Epic Records album, Tangled, providing him with the UK top 40 single "Rollerblade".

 In 1998, Creation Records released The Apple Bed, Heyward's most recent major label release.
 It featured three singles, "Today", "The Man You Used to Be" and "Stars in Her Eyes".

 Since 1998, Heyward has released two independent albums: Open Sesame Seed (2001), a collaboration with British actor/singer Greg Ellis, and featuring Ellis reading Heyward's poetry to the accompaniment of Heyward's musical backing; and The Mermaid and the Lighthouse Keeper (2006), an album of songs recorded with singer/actress India Dupre.

 In November 2013, Heyward announced on his website that he was in the process of recording a new album with his son, Oliver.
 A preview of the album was made available on the site in October 2015.
 A PledgeMusic campaign to support the album was announced on Heyward's website, on 4 April 2017 and the album title, Woodland Echoes, was released the following day.

 Personal life

 Heyward married Glaswegian Marion Killen in 1987.
 They had two children, Oliver and Katie, before divorcing in 2000.
-In 1998, he had a spiritual awakening that he described as a feeling of complete contentment and a deep connection with nature.

 Heyward lives in Stoke Row, South Oxfordshire, and in February 2016 announced his engagement to Sara, his American girlfriend.